josmar-crwdstffng/angular/aio/content/start/index.md

     With `*ngFor`, the `<div>` repeats for each product in the list.

-    Structural directives shape or reshape the DOM's structure, by adding, removing, and manipulating elements.
+    Structural directives shape or reshape the structure of the DOM, by adding, removing, and manipulating elements.
     For more information about structural directives, see [Structural directives](guide/structural-directives).

 1. Inside the `<div>`, add an `<h3>` and `{{ product.name }}`.
-    The `{{ product.name }}` statement is an example of Angular's interpolation syntax.
+    The `{{ product.name }}` statement is an example of the interpolation syntax in Angular.
     Interpolation `{{ }}` lets you render the property value as text.

     <code-example header="src/app/product-list/product-list.component.html" path="getting-started/src/app/product-list/product-list.component.2.html" region="interpolation"></code-example>